 How are solvers evolving over time?

-SGM Runtime (Relative to Best per Year)
+SGM Runtime (Relative to Best Ever Measured)

 Solver: